tienvx/composer-downloads-plugin/README.md

   ...
 }
 ```
+The `ui` identifier here is an arbitrary ID for each dependency.

 The `url` key specifies the URL to fetch the content from.
 If it points to a tarball or zip file, it will be unpacked on downloading.

 The `path` key specifies the folder (relative to where your package is installed in /vendor) that the content is installed into.